InkDAO/gitbook/protocol-overview/content-publishing.md

 ## Public vs Private Content

-DecentralizedX balances discovery with privacy cleverly.
+InkDAO balances discovery with privacy cleverly.
 Everyone can see post titles, descriptions, thumbnails, prices, and how many people purchased.
 This helps readers decide if content is worth the price.
 But the actual content—the detailed explanations, code examples, and methodologies—remains private on IPFS, accessible only to the creator and those who bought it.

 ## Who Benefits?